 Church & Dwight Co.
 Inc., a $3.4 billion consumer packaged goods company, acquired DeWitt International Corp. in 1986.
 Church & Dwight’s web site states that they were able to diversify into over-the-counter pharmaceuticals through that acquisition.

 I would have thought that “One Minute Cough Cure” would have come to an end in 1906 when the Pure Food and Drug Act outlawed the mislabeling and amplified claims associated with many patent medicines, effectively eliminating the word “cure” from their labels.
 However, “One Minute Cough Cure” remained listed in various local drug store advertisements up through the early 1920’s.
-In fact, an Albany, Missouri drug store named Hardin’s included it on a “Reference List of Standard Remedies carried in Stock at Hardin’s” printed in the January 27, 1921 issue of the Albany Ledger.
+In fact, an Albany, Missouri drug store named Hardin’s included it on a “Reference List of Standard Remedies carried in Stock at Hardin’s” that was printed in the January 27, 1921 issue of the Albany Ledger.

 The bottle I found is a small medicine embossed “One Minute Cough Cure” on the front.
 The company name and Chicago, USA are embossed on the sides.
 It’s mouth blown and fits the period from the start of the company in 1890 to the first decade of the 1900’s.